-In any case where the judicial officer intends to reduce the amount of payment requested in a trial level voucher, CJA counsel shall be notified of the amount of the intended reduction and the reasons for same, and be provided the opportunity to address the matter before the judicial officer.
+In any case where the judicial officer intends to reduce the amount of payment requested in a trial level voucher, CJA counsel shall be notified of the amount of the intended reduction and the reasons for same, and may request an opportunity for review by the judicial officer.
 However, notice need not be given where the reduction is based on mathematical or technical errors.
-After review of any submission by appointed counsel, including his/her response to the judicial officer's reasons for the reduction, and the completion of any other steps deemed appropriate by the judicial officer, the judicial officer shall inform CJA counsel of the Court's determination.
-If counsel wishes further consideration of the Court's decision, he/she may seek further review by the Executive Committee of the Board of Judges for the District of New Jersey.
+After review of any submission by appointed counsel, including his/her response to the judicial officer's reasons for the reduction, and the completion of any other steps deemed appropriate by the judicial officer, the judicial officer may, in his or her sole discretion, refer the voucher to the CJA Committee for review and recommendation before final action on the claim is taken.
 The judicial officer shall take action on the voucher consistent with the Plan, the Criminal Justice Act and the interests of justice.